Japan is a founding member of the EBRD and an important contributor to the Bank's work.

 Japan is a long standing and generous donor to the Bank.
 It has provided over €187 million to the EBRD’s Donor Funds Programme, through bilateral and multilateral funds, making it one of the largest single-country contributors.

 Over €187mn donor funds supporting EBRD operations

 8.52% capital share

-Japan-EBRD investment has been especially strong in Turkey with 38 per cent of joint investments and regionally with 38 per cent, as well as in Poland with 24 per cent.
-Broken down by sector, 36 per cent of joint Japan-EBRD investment has been in energy, 30 per cent in industry, commerce and agribusiness, 20 per cent in infrastructure and 14 per cent in financial institutions.
+Japan-EBRD investment has been especially strong regionally, in Turkey and in Hungary, followed by Poland, and Mongolia.
+Broken down by industry the joint investment has been strong in industry, commerce and agribusiness, followed by sustainable infrastructure and financial institutions.

 Japanese banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in its countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported 197 and import transactions of Japanese companies.
 Over 800 confirming banks or bank branches participate in the Programme, 16 of which are Japanese.